-The Audit Committee is comprised of the four independent Non-executive Directors and is chaired by Amanda Aldridge.
+The Audit Committee is comprised of the three independent Non-executive Directors and is chaired by Amanda Aldridge.

 Amanda qualified as a chartered accountant with KPMG LLP and was a partner in that firm from 1996 until 2017.
 For the purposes of the Code she is considered by the Board to be independent and to have recent and relevant financial experience.

 During the year the Audit Committee discharged its responsibilities as set out in the terms of reference and schedule of business for the year.
 Whilst only members of the Audit Committee are entitled to be present at meetings, the external Auditor, Chief Executive and Chief Financial Officer may attend by invitation.
 The Audit Committee has authority to investigate any matters within its terms of reference, access resources, call for information and obtain external professional advice at the cost of the Company.
 The full terms of reference of the Audit Committee, which were reviewed during 2018, can be found below.

 The Audit Committee is responsible for monitoring and reviewing:

 A description of the activities of the Audit Committee can be found in our Annual Report and Accounts.

 At least three members, to be exclusively independent non-executive directors, at least one of whom shall have recent and relevant financial experience

 Appointed by the board, to attend the AGM

 By invitation, Chairman, Group Chief Executive, Group Finance Director and (a) representative (s) of the external auditors